-The facility limit is normally expressed as a prescribed percentage of the market value of shares pledged with the lending AI.
+&lt;sup>3 The facility limit is normally expressed as a prescribed percentage of the market value of shares pledged with the lending AI.
 For example, a prescribed percentage of 40% means that the AI requires a lending margin of not less than 60% of the market value of the share collateral.
 If the required margin cannot be met due to a decline in the market value of the share collateral, the borrower will be obliged to top up the margin immediately.

-Als have also actively engaged in the business of providing share margin financing to their clients (including stockbrokers who obtain bank borrowing to finance their operations).
+CR-S-4 New Share Subscription and Share Margin Financing ľ

-1.2.2 Als which play a key part in the provision of credit and liquidity in the above-mentioned activities are required to have an adequate understanding of the potential risks that they may be exposed to and to be capable of managing those risks.
+- 1.2.2 To modernise the IPO settlement process, the HKEX has launched a new platform called "FINI" to manage the end-to-end settlement process for IPO, which will help improve the overall IPO settlement workflow and shorten the time gap between IPO pricing and trading. - 1.2.3 The active IPO market in Hong Kong has provided Als with more opportunities to participate in IPOs, whether as a lending AI to finance the subscription for IPO shares, as a designated bank to facilitate money settlement for IPO share allotments or as a receiving bank.
+Some AIs have also actively engaged in the business of providing share margin financing to their clients (including stockbrokers who obtain bank borrowing to finance their operations). - 1.2.4 Als which play a key part in the IPO process, or the provision of credit and liquidity in the above-mentioned activities are required to have an adequate understanding of the potential risks that they may be exposed to and to be capable of managing those risks. - 1.2.5 This module is aimed at: - highlighting the major risks that Als should be aware of if they are involved in IPO shares as a lending Al, as a designated bank or as a receiving bank, or in the provision of share margin financing to their clients (see sections 2 and 3); and - specifying the minimum business and control standards expected of Als in managing such risks (see sections 4, 5 and 7).

-1.2.3 This module is aimed at:
+&lt;sup>4 FINI is a common platform for all key IPO-related interactions between relevant market participants (e.g. IPO sponsors and distributors, retail brokers, designated banks, share registrars, etc.), clearing house (i.e. HKSCC) and regulatory authorities (e.g. SEHK listing division, SFC, etc.).
+Under the new IPO settlement mechanism, all application monies will be kept in the nominee accounts of designated banks, until after pricing and balloting.
+Only the amount for allotted shares will then be settled with the IPO receiving bank(s).
+(For details, please refer to the HKEX website.)

-- highlighting the major risks that Als should be aware of if they are involved in new share issues as a lending Al or as a receiving bank, or in the provision of share margin financing to their clients (see sections 2 and 3); and - specifying the minimum business and control standards expected of Als in managing such risks (see sections 4, 5 and 7).
+CR-S-4 New Share Subscription and Share Margin Financing V.2

-In addition, the preventive measures that Als should observe in handling IPO refund cheques for their clients and the availability of electronic refund for e-IPO applications are discussed in section 6.
+In addition, the preventive measures that AIs should observe in handling IPO refund cheques for their clients are discussed in section 6.